 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-I like this dip with Ritz crackers but it’s also great with tortilla chips, tortilla rounds, and raw veggies.
+I like this dip with Ritz crackers but it’s also great with tortilla chips, pita chips, tortilla rounds, baguette slices, corn chips, and raw veggies.

 Can you make it ahead of time?

 You can prep the dip up to 3 days in advance and keep stored in the fridge.
+Cover tightly with plastic wrap or other airtight container.
 Bake when ready to serve!

 You can certainly freeze the dip.
 Just bake ahead of time and chill.
 Wrap and freeze for up to 3 months.
 When ready to serve, thaw and reheat in the oven at 350F for 15-20 minutes or until warmed through.

-- I like jarred pickled but you can use fresh jalapenos if you like.
+• I like jarred and pickled peppers but you can use fresh jalapeños if you like.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!